If you have recently injured your knee,

 Put ice or a cold pack on your knee for 10 to 20 minutes at a time.
 Try to do this every 1 to 2 hours for the next 3 days (when you are awake) or until the swelling goes down.
 Put a thin cloth between the ice and your skin.

 rest and rehabilitation of your knee.

 If the tear is minor and your symptoms go away, your doctor

 may recommend a set of exercises to build up your quadriceps and hamstring

-muscles and increase flexibility and strength.
+muscles and increase your flexibility.
 It's important to follow your

 doctor's guidance to avoid a new or repeat injury.